mattermost/docs/source/deployment/sso-saml-before-you-begin.rst

 Before You Begin
 ----------------

-Before you begin, you will need to install of the XML Security Library.
+Before you begin, you'll need to install the XML Security Library.

 1. Make sure you have the `XML Security Library <https://www.aleksey.com/xmlsec/download.html>`__ installed on your Mattermost instance.
 The XML Security Library is usually included as part of Debian GNU/Linux.